 A water sample was collected at each location for testing by DEC, and the Jefferson Project team collected a water sample from the algal bloom at Harris Bay and sent it to a national laboratory for testing.

-Research Scientist Joel Harrison performing an EXO2 profile View from the DFWI dock on Tuesday, November 10th
+Research Scientist Joel Harrison measuring water temperature, oxygen, pH, and algae View from the DFWI dock on Tuesday, November 10th